-For paper based examinations regulation issued or legislation passed on or before 30^{th} September annually, will be assessed from June 1^{st} of the following year to May 31^{st} of the year after. .
+For paper based examinations regulation issued or legislation passed on or before 31st August annually, will be examinable from 1st September of the following year to 31st August ^t of the year after that.
 Please refer to the examinable documents for the paper (where relevant) for further information.